-The typical client is a female between the ages of 15 and 60 who believes in religion and God (and who is attracted to jewellery).
+The typical client is a female between the ages of 15 and 60 who believes in religion and God (and who is attracted to jewelry).

 - Customer journey:

-Analyzing consumer behaviour on the brand's website, it has been observed that consumers spend a great deal of time browsing the colours and meanings of the stones.
+Analyzing consumer behavior on the brand's website, it has been observed that consumers spend a great deal of time browsing the colors and meanings of the stones.
 Customers tend to click on more than one shade before abandoning their baskets.

--> In this case, the colours are difficult to discern.
-The colours may be better rendered in this case.
+-> In this case, the colors are difficult to discern.
+The colors may be better rendered in this case.

 The Pillar of Content is as follows: